-Caregiver Information and Support, formerly The Caregiver Information Centre, was initiated as a result of a decision by the Saskatoon Council on Aging board in late 1997.
+Caregiver Information and Support, (formerly The Caregiver Information Centre) began as a result of a decision by the Saskatoon Council on Aging board in late 1997.
 A committee was formed and their duties included investigating what problems caregivers were facing and determining if solutions could be found for these problems.
 The committee, consisting of several caregivers as well as representatives of the Health Region and some professionals, was struck in early 1998.
 Through extensive interviews with caregivers in Saskatoon it became evident to the committee that their prime concern should be to establish a proper means of communicating with caregivers, and to provide them with support.
-This, then, was the birth of Caregiver Information and Support, which occurred in early 2000.
+This was the beginning of Caregiver Information and Support, which occurred in early 2000.

 We have been in operation for over fifteen years and have put in place a number of programs.

 - Caregiver information was included in the Resource Centre developed by the Saskatoon Council on Aging.

 - As caregivers are often not free to run downtown every time they had a problem, a phone line dedicated to receiving calls from caregivers was established.

 - In 2004 a "Guide to Caregiving" was written and widely distributed, and has since been revised and expanded.